 Now is a good time to take a look at the cable of the new pickup.
 There is a solder blob, virtually a transport lock.
 If you don’t remove it, the laser won’t work.

-Then unscrew the Philips screw on both pickups and exchange the plastic parts.
+Then unscrew the Phillips screw on both pickups and exchange the plastic parts.
 Insert the glide rod into the new pickup and put everything together.
 Before assembling the panels, I strongly recommend a function check (this is how I noticed that I forgot to remove the solder blob…).

 A quick update to answer some of the questions that I’ve received in the last years: